 (D) The department of job and family services shall prepare an annual comprehensive Title XX social services plan on the intended use of Title XX funds.
 The department shall develop a method for obtaining public comment during the development of the plan and following its completion.

 For each federal fiscal year, the department of job and family services shall prepare a report on the actual use of Title XX funds.
 The department shall make the annual report available for public inspection.

-The departments of mental health and developmental disabilities shall prepare and submit to the department of job and family services the portions of each annual plan and report that apply to services for mental health and mental retardation and developmental disabilities.
+The departments of mental health and addiction services and developmental disabilities shall prepare and submit to the department of job and family services the portions of each annual plan and report that apply to services for mental health and mental retardation and developmental disabilities.
 Each respective local agency of the three state departments shall submit information as necessary for the preparation of annual plans and reports.

 (E) Each county department of job and family services shall adopt a county profile for the administration and provision of Title XX social services in the county.
 In developing its county profile, the county department shall take into consideration the comments and recommendations received from the public by the county family services planning committee pursuant to section 329.06 of the Revised Code.
 As part of its preparation of the county profile, the county department may prepare a local needs report analyzing the need for Title XX social services.